The convenience of canned refried beans is hard to deny. The only problem of course is that they don’t always taste the best.

-Having refried beans turn out too thick will make it tougher to enjoy them.
-You’d rather have them be a bit thin and incredibly creamy.
+Having refried beans turn out too thick makes it tough to enjoy them, and you’d likely rather have them be a bit thin and incredibly creamy.

 Is there anything that you can do to try to turn things around?
 Can you make canned refried beans thinner?

 Read on to learn about your best options.

 You must add liquid to the refried beans if you want to make them thinner.
 It’s important to approach this the right way or you could make the beans runny.

 Runny refried beans could wind up being just as unsatisfying as beans that are way too thick.
 Luckily, it’s easy to get things right when you know how much liquid you’re supposed to add.

 For every thirty ounces of refried beans, you’re going to need to add one cup of liquid.
 Sticking to this ratio will allow you to thin things out in a very natural way.